 When most people decide to visit Kalangala, it’s no secret they think it is one big island in the middle of Lake Victoria.
 Yet, Kalangala consists of eighty-four islands also known as Ssese islands.
 Inside Uganda boundary, the largest island is Buggala with a surface area of 275 Square Kilometers.
 Which is also the second largest in Lake Victoria after Ukerewe Island in Tanzania with a surface of 530 Square kilometers.

 Ssese is among the counties of Buganda kingdom and constituents all the islands in Uganda in Lake Victoria.
-Still about Buganda, Ssese is the spiritual centre of “Misagwa” – spirits also loosely pronounced as “Misabwa” and a home to all Buganda guardians “Lubaale” hence the indigenous name “Nalubaale” for the lake.
+Ssese is the spiritual center of “Misagwa” – spirits also loosely pronounced as “Misabwa” and a home to all Buganda guardians “Lubaale” hence the indigenous name “Nalubaale” for the lake.

 Getting to Kalangala